jfhr/rainbow-table/README.md

 - Enter an example password: This will determine whether the table will contain passwords with upper-/lowercase letters and/or digits, and the length of the passwords
 - Enter the hash size in bytes.
 If it is less than 16, we will take only the first n bytes of the MD5 hash
 - Enter length of a row in the rainbow table (number of hashes per row)
-- Enter the thread count for (1 foreground thread and n threads for building)
+- Enter the thread count (1 foreground thread and n threads for building)

 The table will start building.
 Press `q` at anytime to pause.